Deepu14/Hacker-earth-predictHappiness/README.md

 Variable	        Description

-User_ID	      unique ID of the customer
+User_ID	    -  unique ID of the customer

-Description	  description of the review posted
+Description	- description of the review posted

-Browser_Used	browser used to post the review
+Browser_Used-	browser used to post the review

-Device_Used	  device used to post the review
+Device_Used	-  device used to post the review

-Is_Response	  target Variable
+Is_Response	- target Variable